-It is explained to the holder of a professional certificate that he/she has the possibility to change the original PIN codes to new ones.
-The program for changing the codes is available free of charge for cardholders at https://dvv.fi/en.
+It is explained to the holder of a certificate that he/she has the possibility to change the original PIN codes to new ones.
+Instructions for changing the codes are available at www.dvv.fi/en/.

 The rights and obligations of a certificate applicant are specified in the contract document and general terms and conditions, which comprise an agreement concluded with the certificate applicant.